realworldocaml/book/en/interfacing-with-C.md

 The size field records the length of the block in memory words.
 Note that it is limited to 22-bits on 32-bit platforms, which is the reason why OCaml strings are limited to 16MB on that architecture.
-If you need bigger strings, either switch to a 64-bit host, or use the `Bigarray` module (_avsm_: xref).
-The 2-bit color field is used by the garbage collector to keep track of its status, and is not exposed directly to OCaml programs.
+If you need bigger strings, either switch to a 64-bit host, or use the `Bigarray` module described in [xref](managing-external-memory-with-bigarrays).
+The 2-bit color field is used by the garbage collector to keep track of its state during mark-and-sweep, and is not exposed directly to OCaml programs.

 Tag Color   Block Status
 ---------   ------------